 Your apples are picked at the peak of ripeness, straight from the farm.
 When they arrive, they are ready to eat and enjoy.

 Here's a trick:

-To see if it is ready to eat, hold the apple in your hand, lift it towards the stem, and twist.
+To see if it is ready to eat, hold the apple in your hand, pinch the stem then twist while gently pulling.
 If the stem comes off easily, it's ready.
-If it requires a g...
+If it r...

 Black Sapote: Are they ripe?

 When your fruit arrives, they will be shiny, green and lightweight.
-They are not ready to eat and need to ripen on the counter in room temperature for about 7 days.
+They are not ready to eat and need to ripen on the counter at room temperature for about 7 days.

 Caviar Limes: Are they ripe?

 Good Land Organics, the grower of these caviar limes, is a CCOF Certified Organic farm.
 As such, these caviar limes are grown organically by Good Land.
 Learn more about Good Land Organics farm here: https://fruitstand.com/collections/good-land-organics

 Cherimoya: Are they ripe?

 A cherimoya is ready to eat and enjoy within 1-2 days of receiving them, as they ripen quickly (think of how fast avocados and bananas ripen on the counter).